zchee/neovim-wiki/Development-tips.md

     ulimit -c unlimited

-If you then reproduce a segfault in `nvim`, it will "dump core".
-Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written, or use `coredumpctl -1 debug` on newer systems with `systemd-coredump` installed).
+If you then provoke a segfault it will "dump core".
+To get the backtrace:

+    coredumpctl -1 debug
+    thread apply all bt full

+**On older systems** a `core` file will appear in the current directory.
 To get a backtrace from the `core` file:

     gdb -q -n -ex bt -batch ./build/bin/nvim <path/to/core> > backtrace.txt